 Hudson Exchange Redevelopment Area Several residential projects have been completed and leased.
-Among the completed projects are the following condominium and rental units: Avalon Cove, Mandalay on the Hudson, Portofino, Marbella, the 'A', and Trump Towers.
+Among the completed projects are the following condominium and rental units: Avalon Cove, Mandalay Bay on the Hudson, Portofino, Marbella, the 'A', and the West tower of "Trump Plaza Residences."
 These residential building encompass over 2,000 market rate units.
 Metro Plaza shopping center contains four retail buildings totaling 255,000 square feet.
 The Doubletree Hotel contains 200 rooms.
-The most recent project to break ground in the area is the Monaco, a residential development of 524 units in two 50-story towers and 12,301 square feet of ground floor retail on what is currently the Doubletree Hotel's parking lot jetties, and canals for luxury residential apartments and town homes, some with private boat slips at their front door.
+The most recent project to break ground in the area is the Monaco, a residential development of 555 units in two 44 and 45 stories and 6,100 square feet of ground floor retail on what is currently the Doubletree Hotel's parking lot

+Port Liberté, Liberty National Golf Course and Country Club, and the Residences at Liberty Redevelopment of this scenic area adjacent to Liberty State Park began in 1985 with the development of docks, jetties, and canals for luxury residential apartments and town homes, some with private boat slips at their front door.
 Later phases replaced new canal construction with an 18 hole professional majors golf course and private club.
-It is now complete and has successfully hosted its first international PGA TOUR event, the Barclays, in August of 2009.
+It is now complete and hosted its first international PGA TOUR event, the Barclays, in August of 2009.
 More than 1600 condominium units are completed with another 1500 planned for the Port Liberté development area.